How can I debug my Perl DBI and DBD::ODBC modules?

 DBI->trace($trace_level, $trace_filename)

-Recent versions of DBI include DBI::Shell which allows you to use DBI to examine your database from a shell session.
+Recent versions of DBI include DBI::Shell, which allows you to use DBI to interact with your database from a shell session.
 This can be a useful way of verifying that your driver is installed and working.
 Start dbish with either:

 perl -MDBI::Shell -e shell